MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 * To complete, improve, and/or master certain in-game moves, techniques, or skills.

 ### Arena participant scenario

 Katie can’t get enough of exploring the open world elements in Mass Effect Andromeda.
-She has leveled up multiple characters so that she doesn’t wind up playing the same character as another player in multiplayer matches.
-Tournaments puts her characters’ skills and abilities to the test.
-She faces off with other competitive opponents who have leveled up characters with their own unique combination of skills and abilities.
-Each time she plays in a tournament, Katie uncovers a new approach to improving her skill mastery.
+Katie has leveled-up multiple characters so that she doesn’t wind up playing the same character as another player in multiplayer matches.

+Tournaments puts Katie's characters’ skills and abilities to the test.
+Katie faces off with other competitive opponents who have leveled up characters with their own unique combination of skills and abilities.

+Each time Katie plays in a tournament, she uncovers a new approach to improving her skill mastery.

 ## Motivation type: Stimulation